The Ringy Blog

 Application programming interfaces, or APIs, are essential bits of code that are used to connect different pieces of software.
 In general, an API facilitates specific communication between two systems, programs, or applications by outlining a set of definitions and protocols.

 For example, a basic CRM integration with financial software may allow customer information to be automatically updated in the financial software every time it is updated in the CRM.
-This way, if an employee uses the financial software, they can rest assured that the customer information they’re looking at is always up-to-date and reliable.
-That could be where the API integration stops or provide additional functionality depending on the software it’s facilitating a connection to.
+This way, if an employee uses the financial software, they can rest assured that the customer information they're looking at is always up-to-date and reliable.
+That could be where the API integration stops or provides additional functionality depending on the software it's facilitating a connection to.

 There are four different types of APIs, as outlined in the table below: